 How to Download a Paystub

 Do you require a copy of a paystub to verify your employment or for a credit application?
-Check to see whether you can access and print your paystubs from the employee part of your company website or through the payroll service website that your employer uses if you haven’t already done so.
+Check if you can access and download your pay stubs, which meet the pay stub requirements, from the employee section of your company's website or through the payroll provider's service if you haven't done so already.

 Ask your employer’s Payroll or Human Resources department if they can give you copies of your paystubs or a login to see them online if you can’t find any.